 Chapter 7 vs. Chapter 13

-The most common form of bankruptcy for individuals is Chapter 7, which effectively wipes the slate clean for the debtor after certain assets are liquidated and the resulting cash is distributed to creditors.
+The most common type of bankruptcy for individuals is Chapter 7, which effectively wipes the slate clean after certain assets are liquidated, and cash from the liquidation is distributed to creditors.

-Another common option is Chapter 13 bankruptcy, which allows the debtor to keep a valuable asset by agreeing to a payment plan.
-For example, if the debtor wants to keep his house, Chapter 13 would allow him to make payments through a trustee, and the debtor would be protected from any legal action creditors could take.
+The second most common type of bankruptcy for consumers is Chapter 13 bankruptcy, which allows the debtor to keep some valuable assets by agreeing to a three- to five-year payment plan.
+For example, if the debtor wants to keep their house, Chapter 13 would allow them to make payments through a trustee, and they would be protected from any legal action that creditors could take.

 Bankruptcy Filing Costs